sam0x17/lake/README.md

 ## Overview

-When you want to use a connection/object in the pool, simply call `#dip` / `lake.dip{ |connection| connection.do_stuff }` to asynchronously get a reference to a free connection in the pool and use it within the block you provide, or call `#dip_sync` with the same parameters for a synchronous version of `#dip`.
+When you want to use a connection/object in the pool, simply call `#dip` to asynchronously get a reference to a free connection in the pool and use it within the block you provide, or call `#dip_sync` with the same parameters for a synchronous version of `#dip`.

 ```crystal
 lake = Lake(Redis).new